Skip to content

 ANOTHER SCENE REFERRED WORKFLOW

-Here’s another scene referred workflow using the ACES (Academy Color Encoding System) model:
+Consider another scene-referred workflow utilizing the ACES (Academy Color Encoding System) model:

-IDT (Input Device Transform) converts image information from the existing format into the ACES color space.
+• The IDT (Input Device Transform) translates the image data from its initial format into the ACES color space.

-RRT (Reference Rendering Transform) applies an ACES-defined look designed to mimic traditional film.
+• The RRT (Reference Rendering Transform) introduces an ACES-defined look, crafted to emulate the characteristics of traditional film.

-ODT (Output Device Transform) converts image information from the ACES color space into a display color space.
+• Finally, the ODT (Output Device Transform) transforms the image data from the ACES color space to a specified display color space.”

 LINKS to learn more about ACES: